← Back to About us

 • Fondsfinans Obligasjon

-Article 9: Funds that both integrate sustainability risk and have sustainable investments as their purpose.
+Article 9: Funds that both integrate sustainability risks and have sustainable investments as their objective.

 • Fondsfinans Fornybar Energi